Red-54/text2sql/README.md

 This project demonstrates a basic implementation of a natural language to SQL query translator using Google's Gemini API and Streamlit for the frontend.

-**Inspiration:**  This project was inspired by the excellent tutorial by Krish Naik on YouTube.
-You can find the original video here: https://youtu.be/wFdFLWc-W4k?si=N6S4649ISvvwAeyJ

 **Note:** This is a work in progress and currently has limitations in handling complex databases and queries.

 ## Features